 5.52.
 Planning applications for PBMSA should be accompanied by a Management Plan addressing general management arrangements associated with the operation of the building.
 This should include details of:

-Special features to improved the safety and security of students; including, for example, any CCTV provided, adequate lighting, intercoms, etc;
+- Special features to improve the safety and security of students; including, for example, any CCTV provided, adequate lighting, intercoms, etc;

 5.53.
 PBMSA development should meet an identified need for the type of accommodation proposed.
 This should help secure a supply of accommodation in response to evidence of need.

 5.54.
 The SPPS places sustainable development in the long-term public interest at the heart of the planning system and seeks to ensure that sufficient new houses are built to meet housing need and demand.
 It expects planning authorities to facilitate sustainable housing growth in response to changing need (Paragraph 3.3) and highlights the importance of managing housing growth in a sustainable way (Paragraph 3.5).
 The HMOs Subject Plan’s HMO Strategy also seeks to “accommodate the need and demand for multiple occupation, while maintaining a community balance” and the supporting text for Policy HMO7 states that it is “designed to facilitate” this need and demand.

 5.55.
 It is therefore important that PBMSA development is provided to meet an identified need for the type of accommodation proposed to ensure that housing growth is managed and that the varied housing needs of the whole community are met.
 This should be based on an understanding of local student demand and the current and future supply, linked to published growth aspirations of the city’s further and higher education institutions.

 5.56.
 To allow for the full assessment of need, a Need Statement should be submitted as part of any planning application for PBMSA.
 Such a Statement should provide evidence, as appropriate, to enable the assessment of need, based on known demand and supply indicators at the time within the student housing sector, including details of: